rollbear/trompeloeil/docs/CookBook.md

 ### <A name="allowing_any"/> Allowing any call

-By default it is illegal to call any,
+By default it is illegal to call any
-[mock function](reference.md/#mock_function), and you provide narrow specifi expectations according to the needs of your test.
+[mock function](reference.md/#mock_function) and you provide narrow specific expectations according to the needs of your test.
 However, some times it makes sense to have a wide open default.
 That is done with the [exceptations](reference.md/#expectation)